Bengejd/Ionic-Plugin-Assistant/README.md

 You'll then be prompted to answer a few questions about your plugin, such as:
 1. It's name (e.g: image-picker)
+2. A short plugin description
-2. Your name (Your github username is always a good choice).
+3. Your name (Your github username is always a good choice).
-3. The platforms you're targeting IOS, Android of Both!
+4. The platforms you're targeting IOS, Android of Both!

 Then you're all set.
-Your

-## TODO:
+## Ionic-Plugin-Assistant TODO:
 - [x] Copy templates over with submitted information.
 - [ ] Optimize project code.
-- [ ] Create Unit Tests
+- [ ] Create Unit Tests.

 **Copyright © 2019 Jordan Benge**